peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Specific_Distributions></a>
 ### Specific Distributions

 Methods to sample additional distributions are given in a [**separate page**](https://github.com/peteroupc/peteroupc.github.io/blob/master/randomnotes.md).
 They cover the normal, gamma, beta, von Mises, stable, and multivariate normal distributions as well as copulas.
-Note, however, that most of the methods won't sample the given distribution _exactly_ (in the sense of minimizing approximation error), but they may still be useful if the application is willing to trade accuracy for speed.
+Note, however, that most of the methods won't sample the given distribution in a manner that minimizes approximation error), but they may still be useful if the application is willing to trade accuracy for speed.

 <a id=Index_of_Non_Uniform_Distributions></a>
 ### Index of Non-Uniform Distributions